 4. Real-time target notifications: increase your customer retention!

-44%of customers are eager to become regular purchasers on the website if they are treated with a personalized shopping experience.
+44% of customers are eager to become regular purchasers on the website if they are treated with a personalized shopping experience.
 Knowing your users and their purchase history as well as some demographic data and geolocation, the system can send group-targeted or individually personalized notifications with special deals and recommendations.

 How to implement

-You must have heard about the Target’s personalization case.
+You must have heard about Target’s personalization case.
 They decided to start analyzing the products bought by their customers and define the patterns and user groups.
 Thus, they were able to identify pregnant women by the products they bought and push them more personalized offers.

 For example, if a woman suddenly started buying supplements like calcium, zinc, and other vitamins, the system assumed that she was in her first 20 weeks of pregnancy.
-And if she bought unscented lotion, she was probably at the start of the second trimester.
+And if she bought an unscented lotion, she was probably at the start of the second trimester.
 Thus, the system could send personalized notifications with discounts and special offers for moms-to-be.

 Another example is Starbucks that focuses on real-time hyper-personalization sending out up to 400,000 unique variants of emails to their customers each week.
 Instead of suggesting the same snack to everyone just because of its popularity, the system analyzes the individual customer's behavior and preferences and picks up relevant products.

 Collecting a lot of diverse data, you may create hyper-personalized notifications as Starbucks does.
-They collect not only personal preferences, purchase history, and demographics but also takes into account third-party data like the weather.
+They collect not only personal preferences, purchase history, and demographics but also take into account third-party data like the weather.
 That’s why if it is hot outside, the system will recommend cold drinks.
 Isn’t that sweet?

 Benefits for you

 Want to boost up your sales?
-You definitely need the notifications feature with a personalized recommendation that will encourage your customers to spend more money.
+You definitely need the notifications with a personalized recommendation that will encourage your customers to spend more money.
 By implementing this ML algorithm, Starbucks noticed a 3x increase in the revenue from individuals who came through the special offers.